espeak-ng/espeak-ng/README.md

         $ ./configure
         $ make

-This will create an `android/build/apk/espeak-release-unsigned.apk` file.
+This will create an `android/build/outputs/apk/espeak-release-unsigned.apk` file.

 ### Signing the APK

-In order to install the built APK (e.g. `bin/eSpeakActivity-release-unsigned.apk`) you need to self-sign the package.
+In order to install the built APK you need to self-sign the package.
 You can do this by:

 1. Creating a certificate, if you do not already have one: